Theory of impetus

 The theory of impetus, developed in the Middle Ages, attempts to explain the forced motion of a body, what it is, and how it comes about or ceases.
-It is important to note that in ancient and medieval times, motion was always considered absolute, relative to the Earth as the center of the universe.
+In ancient and medieval times, motion was always considered absolute, relative to the Earth as the center of the universe.
+The theory was introduced by John Philoponus in the 6th century, expanded upon by Islamic scholars in the 11th and 12th centuries, and established in Western scientific thought in the 14th century, before ultimately being disproven in the 17th century.
+It is the intellectual precursor to the concepts of inertia, momentum and acceleration in classical mechanics.

 The theory of impetus is an auxiliary or secondary theory of Aristotelian dynamics, put forth initially to explain projectile motion against gravity.
-Aristotelian dynamics of forced (in antiquity called "unnatural") motion states that a body (without a moving soul) only moves when an external force is constantly driving it.
+Aristotelian dynamics of forced (in antiquity called "unnatural") motion states that a body only moves when an external force is constantly driving it.
 The greater the force acting, the proportionally greater the speed of the body.
 If the force stops acting, the body immediately returns to the natural state of rest.
-As we know today, this idea is wrong.
-It also states—as clearly formulated by John of Jadun in his work Quaestiones super 8 libros Physicorum Aristotelis from 1586—that not only motion but also force is transmitted to the medium, such that this force propagates continuously from layer to layer of air, becoming weaker and weaker until it finally dies out.
+It also states – as clearly formulated by John of Jadun in his work Quaestiones super 8 libros Physicorum Aristotelis – that both motion and force are transmitted to the medium, such that this force propagates continuously from layer to layer of air, becoming weaker and weaker until it finally dies out.
 This is how the body finally comes to rest.

-Although the medieval philosophers, beginning with John Philoponus, held to the intuitive idea that only a direct application of force could cause and maintain motion, they recognized that Aristotle's explanation of unnatural motion could not be correct.
+Although the medieval philosophers held to the intuitive idea that only a direct application of force could cause and maintain motion, they recognized that Aristotle's explanation of unnatural motion could not be correct.
 They therefore developed the concept of impetus.
 Impetus was understood to be a force inherent in a moving body that had previously been transferred to it by an external force during a previous direct contact.